Peshawar Museum

 The Peshawar Museum (پشاور میوزیم(colloquial); پشاور عجائب گھر (official)) is a museum located in Peshawar, capital of Pakistan's Khyber Pakhtunkhwa province.
 The museum houses a collection of Buddhist artwork from the ancient Gandhara region.

 Background

-The Peshawar Museum was founded in 1907 as "Victoria Hall," in memory of Queen Victoria.
+The Peshawar Museum was established in November 1907 in a building constructed in memory of Queen Victoria.
 The two-story building was built in a syncretic architectural style consisting of British, Hindu, Buddhist and Mughal Islamic styles.

 Initially, the museum had only one exhibition hall, but two more were added in 1969–70.
 In 2004–05, the museum was further expanded with the construction of a new block with two galleries, two halls for the museum's collection in storage, offices for the provincial directorate of archaeology, a conservation laboratory and a cafeteria.
 The historic exhibition hall was also renovated at that time.

 Collection

 The current collection consists of nearly 14,000 items based on Gandhara, Greco-Buddhist, Kushan, Parthian, and Indo-Scythian culture.
 The collection includes art, sculptures, coins, manuscripts, statues, ancient books, early versions of the Quran, weapons, dresses, jewelry, Kalash effigies, inscriptions, paintings of the Mughal and later periods, household materials and pottery, as well as local and Persian handicrafts.